ElektraInitiative/libelektra/doc/tutorials/notifications.md

 pending updates are applied and the flag is cleared.

 ### Guideline 3: Avoid updates as reaction to change
-> Avoid changing the configuration as reaction to a change especially in callbacks.
+> Avoid changing the configuration as reaction to a change.
 > This reduces the risk for unwanted ***oscillation***.

 While this guideline does not forbid updating the key database using `kdbSet()`